2.5 Cross-border mobility programmes

 - Have medical insurance from a company authorised by the Health Insurance Authority of Ireland to cover you for the duration of your stay.

 Please note that the above information is only some of the information about visas, and that this information may change.
-For the most complete and up to date information please visit the Immigration Service Delivery website.
+For the most complete and up to date information please visit the Irish Immigration Service's website.